-Dickish Cay in the Turks and Caicos
+Dickish Cay Turks and Caicos

 Dickish Cay is a highly scenic uninhabited island, located close off the northeastern point of Middle Caicos, and adjacent to Joe Grant Cay.
 The island can be seen from the Wild Cow Run and Cedar Point beaches on Middle Caicos, and some of the beachgoers that make the long journey to the area wade across the shallow channel to visit the cay.